 - 13.5 The initial consultation on objectively assessed development needs took place in November 2014.
 This was followed by consultation on the draft growth options which took place between November 2015 and January 2016. - 13.6 After approval by the Greater Manchester Leaders on 28th October 2016, the Draft GMSF was published in October 2016 and an eight-week consultation on the Draft GMSF was initially scheduled to run from 31st October 2016 through to 23rd December 2016.
 However, an extension to the consultation until January 16th 2017 was made to allow people more time to comment on the GMSF proposals. - 13.7 Consultation on a second draft of the GMSF ceased in March 2019 having commenced in January 2019.
-The publication of a final draft is set to take place in Autumn 2019 with submission in early 2020 then examination in mid-2020 and finally adoption of the GMSF by Greater Manchester Mayor/ Greater Manchester Combined Authority in late 2020/ early 2021.
+The publication of a final draft was set to take place in Autumn 2019 with submission in early 2020 then examination in mid-2020 and finally adoption of the GMSF by Greater Manchester Mayor/ Greater Manchester Combined Authority in late 2020/ early 2021.
+However, following a number of delays the timescales for the publication the final draft were revised, pushing publication back to autumn/winter 2020.